 Each of the rules and procedures we have in place for GNW Sports Camps are designed to maximize your athletes’: (1) Safety and (2) Fun.
 Your support of our procedures is greatly appreciated to help build a consistent experience for your child and others.

-Drop Off: The camp check-in period will be from 1:30pm-2:00pm on Sunday June 24th.
+Drop Off: The camp check-in period will be from 1:00 pm - 2:00 pm on Sunday June 24th.
 During this time you will have the chance to meet our fantastic head coaches and camp counselors.
-At 2:00pm we will hold a quick meeting to welcome the athletes to camp and say goodbye to parents.
-Immediately following this meeting kids will be working alongside camp staff to setup the yurts we will be spending the week in.
+At 2:30 pm we will hold a quick meeting to welcome the athletes to camp and say goodbye to parents.

-Pick Up: We will hold a Grand Finale Camp Race and presentation on Friday, June 29th at 2:30PM.
+Pick Up: We will hold a Grand Finale Camp Race and presentation on Friday, June 29th at 11:30 am.
 At this time, athletes will run a short race and coaches will present awards in a ceremony.
-We’ll then enjoy a light lunch to end camp and say goodbye.
-Athlete belongings and bags will be packed up and ready to go at this time.
+Parents are invited to attend the Finale & Awards competition.
+Athlete belongings and bags will be packed up and ready to go at the conclusion of this event.
 Our camp staff will also make your medications available to you for pick up.
 We highly encourage you to stay and allow your athlete to participate in their closing presentation but understand if you must leave before.
-If you cannot attend the race, we anticipate the race and awards will conclude at approximately 3PM.
+If you cannot attend the race, we anticipate the race and awards will conclude at approximately 1:00 pm.

 Medication: We understand that your child may have a very specific regimen for medication and we want to ensure that they receive the best care possible.
 Please bring your prescriptions or over-the-counter medication in their own bottles.
 Put the bottles in a Ziploc bag with your athlete’s name clearly marked on the front.
 For insurance purposes, we may not accept prescription medication that is out of their prescription bottle.
 You will have an opportunity at registration to speak with our camp staff about your child’s medical needs.
 Please do not allow your athlete to carry medication themselves – this may lead to misuse, abuse, or theft.
 If your athlete requires medication to be carried at all times for life threatening conditions, such as rescue inhalers, epi pens, or insulin, please talk with our camp staff.